-In the 2015-16 school year monies were limited to sponsor many of the activities held in the past to strengthen the fatherhood initiative.
+In the 2016-17 school year monies were limited to sponsor many of the activities held in the past to strengthen the fatherhood initiative.
 Staff continued to be innovative and work to keep fathers engaged in the centers.
-Some of the activities that were done to encourage fathers and students were: "Read a Story", "Field trips with Dad", "Valentines Dance", "Say No to Drugs Parade with Dad", "Fun Day with Dad", and "Greeting Cards for Our Troops with Dad", and "Decorating a Pumpkin with Dad".
+Some of the activities that were done to encourage fathers and students were: "Read a Story", "Field trips with Dad", "Valentines Dance", "Say No to Drugs Parade with Dad", "Fun Day with Dad", "Donuts with Dads", "Greeting Cards for Our Troops", and "Decorating a Pumpkin with Dad".
 Dads volunteered in the classrooms and on the playgrounds.
+Several fathers were door greeters in the morning, checking passes, talking to the parents and children, and encouraging good attendance and involvement.
 They helped to decorate and make Christmas stockings.
-We had a total of 118 fathers to participate in the centers and programs for the 2014-15 school year.
-In the 2015-16 school year, we had a total of 184 fathers to participate in the centers and their programs.
-That is an increase of 66 fathers or 65%.
+The agency had a total of 184 fathers to participate in the centers and programs for the 2015-16 school year.
+In the 2016-17 school year, there was a total of 195 fathers who participated in the centers and their programs.
+That was an increase of eleven.

-As we put additional emphasis on fatherhood each year staff have seen a decrease in behavioral problems in classrooms and the number of behavioral referrals that have been made to the Mental Health team.
+As the agency puts additional emphasis on fatherhood each year staff have seen a decrease in behavioral problems in classrooms and the number of behavioral referrals that have been made to the Mental Health team.
 Research indicates there are beneficial physical, mental, emotional, academic, and spiritual impacts on a child who connects positively with a male role model.
 The following are ways that the staff have tried to improve the involvement of fathers:

-- Increased communication with father figures - Offer a greater variety of activities for both parents - Schedule activities after work hours - Encourage participation in the classrooms - Be more vocal in appreciation of fathers that participate
+- Increased communication with father figures - Offer a greater variety of activities for both parents - Schedule activities after work hours - Encourage participation in the classrooms - Be more vocal in appreciation of fathers that participate - Met with fathers about the importance of student's attendance